-A progressive detox program can represent a fresh start in life — and the foundation of a successful recovery.
-ARS detox programs utilize the latest evidence-based resources to make the detoxification process as safe, comfortable, and effective as possible.
-Instead of adhering to an outdated abstinence model, we offer medication-assisted detox to help relieve the symptoms of withdrawal, giving our patients the optimal chance at success.
+A progressive detox program can represent a fresh start in life — and the foundation for a successful recovery.
+ARS detox programs utilize the latest evidence-based resources to make the detoxification process as safe, comfortable and effective as possible.
+Instead of adhering to an outdated abstinence model, we offer medication-assisted detox to help relieve the symptoms of withdrawal, giving our clients the optimal chance at success.

-Acute medical detox is the first stage in the ARS continuum of care.
-Our dedicated detox facility provides comprehensive services for patients suffering from the effects of chemical intoxication.
+Medical detox is the first stage in the ARS continuum of care.
+Our dedicated detox facility provides comprehensive services for clients suffering from the effects of chemical intoxication.
 We specialize in treating the following addictive disorders:

-Withdrawing from alcohol, prescription drugs, or opiates without medical assistance is not only acutely uncomfortable, it can also be dangerous.
+Withdrawing from alcohol, prescription drugs, or opiates without medical assistance is not only uncomfortable; it can also be dangerous.
 ARS detox programs provide 24-hour monitoring by experienced professionals who are trained to identify and treat the signs and symptoms of drug or alcohol withdrawal.

-When a patient enters our detox program, our priority is to get the individual medically stable.
-Our clinical staff monitors each patient around the clock, checking vital signs and neurological status, to prevent the adverse effects of chemical withdrawal.
-Symptoms are managed using medications that help relieve the side effects of withdrawal, such as anxiety, nausea, agitation, muscle and bone pain, chills, and cravings.
-With alcohol withdrawal, medical staff must monitor for delirium, high blood pressure, seizures, and other dangerous symptoms.
-Nutritional replacement and rehydration may also be required for patients who have become malnourished or dehydrated as a result of substance abuse.
+When a client enters our detox program, our priority is to get the individual medically stable.
+Our clinical staff monitors each client around the clock, checking vital signs and neurological status, to prevent the adverse effects of chemical withdrawal.
+Symptoms are managed using medications that help relieve the side effects of withdrawal, such as anxiety, nausea, agitation, muscle and bone pain, chills and cravings.
+With alcohol withdrawal, medical staff must monitor for delirium, high blood pressure, seizures and other dangerous symptoms.
+Nutritional replacement and rehydration may also be required for clients who have become malnourished or dehydrated as a result of substance abuse.

 In the past, individuals going through detox were expected to stay abstinent without any pharmaceutical assistance, “toughing it out” through the worst of their withdrawal symptoms.
 At ARS, we’ve rejected this abstinence model in favor of a more progressive, compassionate approach: medication-assisted detox.
 To reduce the negative side effects of withdrawal and promote a drug-free lifestyle, we utilize medications like buprenorphine (Suboxone), a drug used to treat opiate addiction, and naltrexone (Vivitrol), a medication prescribed to reduce the craving for alcohol or opiates.

-The next important goal of detoxification is to motivate the patient to continue the recovery process.
-Once the patient is mentally clear enough to respond to therapy, he or she is encouraged to move on to the next stage of rehab: residential or inpatient treatment.
+The next important goal of detoxification is to motivate the client to continue the recovery process.
+Once the client is mentally clear enough to respond to therapy, they are encouraged to move on to the next stage of rehab: residential or inpatient treatment.
 Within the ARS network, individuals can easily advance from one phase of recovery to the next.
 Our therapists and case managers make this transition easier by assisting with the necessary arrangements.
-This intervention increases the patient’s chances of completing an entire rehab program successfully.
+This intervention increases the client’s chances of completing an entire rehab program successfully.

 Our detox programs are conducted in beautifully appointed treatment facilities.
-Patients stay at the center fulltime as the drugs are cleared from their system.
+Clients stay at the center full-time as the drugs are cleared from their system.
 Our Florida facilities are conveniently located, with easy access to transportation, shopping centers, cultural venues, and recreational attractions.
-As with all of our treatment centers, our detox units are designed to encourage health and wellness on all levels, empowering our patients on their path to recovery.
+As with all of our treatment centers, our detox units are designed to encourage health and wellness on all levels, empowering our clients on their path to recovery.

-While a certain percentage of our patients are self-referred, many come to us on the request of family physicians, emergency room doctors, psychiatrists, substance abuse counselors, or family therapists.
+While a certain percentage of our clients are self-referred, many come to us on the request of family physicians, emergency room doctors, psychiatrists, substance abuse counselors, or family therapists.
 We work closely with health professionals within the community to expedite admissions in acute cases, and to collaborate in treatment planning.
-Our free, escorted transportation services make it easy to initiate intake and begin the detox process as soon as possible.
-Throughout treatment, we can provide updates on your patient per your request.
+Throughout treatment, we can provide updates on your patient, per your request.

-Length of stay at ARS facilities is determined not by externally imposed guidelines, but by the patient’s needs.
-Patients are evaluated and carefully assessed at the intake stage in order to develop a patient-specific plan of care.
-This plan of care may change through the course of treatment, depending on the patient’s progress.
+Length of stay at ARS facilities is determined not by externally imposed guidelines, but by the client’s needs.
+Clients are evaluated and carefully assessed at the intake stage in order to develop a client-specific plan of care.
+This plan of care may change through the course of treatment, depending on the client’s progress.